 Try these other yummy taco recipes: BBQ Chicken Bacon Tacos, Oven Baked Soft Tacos, Slow Cooker Shredded Beef Tacos and Bacon and Queso Breakfast Tacos.

-If you arent familiar with Navajo Tacos, then you have been missing out!
-It is a bread dough that is deep fried, and topped with chili and all your favorite taco fixings.
+I am really excited about today’s recipe.
+I shared it back in the early days of the blog and thought it was time for a much needed update.
+Navajo Tacos are one of my most favorite comfort foods to make and devour.
+If you aren’t familiar with Navajo Tacos then let me tell you all about these amazing things!
+Navajo Tacos are an Indian fry bread that is topped with chili, cheese and all your favorite taco fixings.
 These tacos are very popular in the Southwest region of the country.
-I grew up eating these at festivals here in Southern Utah.
-They are so yummy!
+I grew up eating Navajo Tacos at festivals here in Southern Utah.
+They are so delicious!

 - Vegetable Oil, for frying

-- FOR TACO MEAT/CHILI: Cook ground beef in a skillet.
+- FOR TACO MEAT/CHILI: Cook and crumble ground beef in a large skillet over medium-high heat.
 Once browned, drain grease.
-Add ground beef and all the other ingredients into a large crockpot.
-Cook on high for 3 hours.
-(OR after beef is cooked, add it and all other ingredients to a large stock pot.
-Bring to a boil, reduce heat and simmer for 1 hour.)
+Add ground beef and all other chili ingredients to a large stock pot.
+Bring to a boil, reduce heat to low and simmer for 1 hour.

-- In a small 8-inch skillet, pour in enough oil to fill it 2/3 full.
+- In a medium skillet, pour in enough oil to fill it ⅔ full.
 Set heat to medium-low.
 Let oil heat up for atleast 15 minutes before frying dough.

-- Once oil is ready, take 2 of the thawed Rhodes rolls and press them together to make one ball of dough.
+- Once oil is ready, remove biscuit dough from can.
 Press dough into a flat circle.
 Carefully, place dough into the hot oil and fry for 2-3 minutes on each side, until nice and golden.
 Remove from oil, and lay fried dough onto a paper towel lined plate to let soak up grease.
-Repeat with all other rolls.
+Repeat with all biscuit dough.